kb-dk/access-digital-objects/text-corpora.md

 can include in your document just as you like it.

-There is an alternative script, present-text.xq which does the same as present.xq, except that it delivers the script as pure text.
+There is an alternative script, present-text.xq which does the same as present.xq, except that it delivers the script as pure text with neither XML nor HTML markup.

 Virtually all scripts work in a similarly, with the following arguments.